amark/coalesce/README.md

     a.com.send({ what: "World", where: {on: 'magic'} });

-    return (document.onkeyup = function(m){
+    return (document.hello.to.onkeyup = function(m){

-		m.what? document.hello.to.value = m.what : a.com.send({
+		m && m.what? document.hello.to.value = m.what :
-		what: 	document.hello.to.value, where: 'magic' });
+		a.com.send({what: document.hello.to.value, where: 'magic' });

     });

 });
 ```
-Save these two files to the same directory as the install.
+Save these two files in a subfolder called 'play' in the same directory as the install.
+(Don't want to copy/paste?
+Just clone this repo and run `node init.js` in it instead of the npm command.)

-Now load <http://localhost:7777/hello.html> in 2 windows, side by side, the inputs will synchronize when you type!
+Now load <http://localhost:8888/play/hello.html> in 2 windows, side by side, the inputs will synchronize when you type!

 Curiosity perked?
 Check out the two test apps in the playground by simply navigating to them in your browser.
 Or, read on.
 Here are some quick hints at why it is awesome (skip this to continue to code examples).